mitric-lab/programming_theochem/src/01-fundamentals/05-arithmetic_operators/01-impl_multiplication.md

 While addition and subtraction are implemented through hardware, the other operators are often realized via software.
-In this section, we shall implement multiplication and division for positive integers using addition, subtraction and bitwise operators.
+In this section, we shall implement multiplication and division for positive integers using addition, subtraction, and bitwise operators.

 ### Implementation: Multiplication

-The multiplication of integers may be thought as repeated addition; that is, the multiplication of two numbers is equivalent to the following
+The multiplication of integers may be thought of as repeated addition; that is, the multiplication of two numbers is equivalent to the following
 sum:
 $$